-Learn more about building permits, commercial permits, electrical permits, mechanical permits, plumbing permits and zoning permits and work that requires a permit for a 1 or 2 family home.
-When is a permit needed?
+Learn more about building permits, commercial permits, electrical permits, mechanical permits, plumbing permits and zoning permits and work that requires a permit for a 1- or 2-family home.
+Homeowners, learn more about when is a permit needed, if you need a permit and how to apply for a permit.

 Get information about the types of work that require a permit.